system is the command-line interface for System Inventory and Maintenance.

 Show host sensor group attributes.

-StarlingX provides an application package management that combines Airship Armada and Kubernetes Helm.
+StarlingX provides an application package management based on FluxCD and Kubernetes Helm.
 The StarlingX application management provides:

 System Helm overrides to automatically apply StarlingX applications according to the particular StarlingX configuration currently running.